argoproj/argo-workflows/examples/README.md

 ```

 The dependency graph may have [multiple roots](./dag-multiroot.yaml).
 The templates called from a dag or steps template can themselves be dag or steps templates.
-This can allow for complex workflows to be split into managable pieces.
+This can allow for complex workflows to be split into manageable pieces.

 ## Artifacts